WaterFutures/EPyT-Flow/docs/tut.scada.rst

 Importing and Exporting
 +++++++++++++++++++++++

-SCADA data can be exported and also imported if stored in a custom binary file.
+SCADA data can be exported and also imported if stored in a custom binary file -- see :ref:`Serialization <tut.serialization>` for details.

 Example for exporting and important :class:`~epyt_flow.simulation.scada.scada_data.ScadaData` instances: